DanielPalacz/LibraryAPI/README.md

  - in terms of Authorization in this stage there is basic IsAuthenticated mode setuped via settings.py

 Phase 4.
 Exploring Authorization approaches
- - setuping some endpoints to be Admin available only
+ - setuping 'users/' endpoints to be Admin available only
- - using custom Permission rule based on BasePermission class
+ - using custom Permission rule based on BasePermission class (register/ post endpoint)
  - understanding other options in terms of Authorizations (mainly DjangoModelPermissions, DjangoModelPermissionsOrAnonReadOnly)

 Phase 5.
 Exploring/integrating default DRF Filtering / Sorting / Pagination capabilities